tpaknok/Beta-diversity/README.md

 This repository contains all codes required to reproduce results from the paper Tsang et al. (XXXXX)

-This function is likely to evolve based on users' feedback, and the latest version can be found in a separate file.
+The site_dist.R function is likely to evolve based on users' feedback, and the latest version can be found in a separate file (Last updated - 2023-01-16)

+# Description

 site_dist.R calculates compositional uniqueness within a niche space using Generalized Additive Model or Generalized Additive Mixed Model